abhisheksingh87/starter-cookbook/content/common/recipes.md

 origin	https://github.wellsfargo.com/app-ebst/wf-starter-cookbook.git (push)
 ```

-This configuration will pull upstream changes from the source cookbook and push all changes (upstream plus any changes that you make) to your personal copy in GitLab.
+This configuration will pull upstream changes from the source cookbook and push all changes (upstream plus any changes that you make) to your personal copy in GitHub.

 ## Running Hugo